Helen Viggers, Author at Campbell Associates

 How it WorksPulls ambient air directly into the sensor.Warms the air (35–50°C) before it hits the sensor.

-AccuracyProne to “over-reading” by up to 50% in damp conditions.Evaporates moisture so only the dry mass is measured.
+AccuracyProne to over-reading by up to 50% in damp conditions.Evaporates moisture so only the dry mass is measured.

 Power NeedsVery low (often runs on small solar panels).Higher (requires mains or large battery arrays).